rimolive/openshift-development-workshop/workshop/build.md

 * The `Console` view will be shown and will log all S2I progress.
 * After you see the message `Push successful' in the Build log, go back to the `OpenShift Explorer` view.
 You will see that the build disappeared and a Pod is listed in the application
 * Right-click the application and select `Show In -> Web Browser`.
 The internal Eclipse browser will show and the application will be available in the URL `http://frontend-sample-project.rhel-cdk.10.1.2.2.xip.io/`
-* When you access the application, you will see the following message:
+* When you access the application, you will see the following message alert:
 ```
 Error reading the messages.
 Please check the logs for more details.
 ```